alecruces/SafeRoadsCA/README.md

 ### Files
 * Code: code.Rmd (R markdown).
-The code involves data cleaning and filtering, exploratory data analysis, creation of new variables, undersampling of the majority class, modeling with logistic regression and knearest neighbors.
+The code involves data cleaning and filtering, exploratory data analysis, creation of new variables, undersampling of the majority class, modeling with logistic regression and KNN.
 The final output is the Report file.
 * Report: Report_Car_Accidents.pdf
 * Presentation: Presentation_Car_Accidents.pdf